alexiscruzdavid/matrixvoice_platformio/README.md

 ### MatrixVoice software

-For get OTA updates without RaspberryPi, first you should have a one RaspberryPi with `MatrixVoice` software.
+For get updates without RaspberryPi, first you should have a one RaspberryPi with `MatrixVoice` software.
 Please run into your RaspberryPi shell or ssh:

 ##### add debian repository key: